lenoth/lenoth/README.md

 Hey, I’m Lucas.

-I'm a software developer specializing in frontend with both React and React Native.
+I'm a software developer specializing in frontend.
 I live in New Haven, Connecticut and I'm open to new work, either remote or in the Greater New York City Area.

 I have experience in both development and product design.